- Why was the Notice issued?

 - A clear statement that you, on behalf of the Class Policy, wish to be excluded from the Settlement Class for purposes of this Settlement.

 A Request for Exclusion that does not include all of this information, or that is sent to an address other than that designated, or that is not postmarked within the time specified, or is not sent by an authorized representative, shall be invalid.
-You must mail or deliver your Request for Exclusion postmarked no later than February 25, 2020, to the following address:
+You must mail or deliver your Request for Exclusion postmarked no later than February 25, 2020, to the Claims Administrator's P.O.
+Box for this Settlement.

 You cannot submit a Request for Exclusion by phone, email, or on this website.